hilalturkaslan/Database_case/README.md

-Database for ai case study
+Database for data case study